jadc/notes/chem/30ib/unit1.md

 # Calorimetry
-A calorimeter is a heat measuring device.
+A calorimeter measures calories, therefore it is a ~~heat measuring device~~.

 ## Information
 #### Heat Flows